nomokazu/linking-attack-poc/README.md

 ```

 We noted that the RPI number depends on the number of pedestrians per hour in main.py.
+We also noted that the legend may overlap the plot, depending on your screen resolution settings.
+If this occurs, manually resize the window displaying the graph.

 # Contact
 If you have any questions or operational problems, feel free to contact Nomoto Kazuki at the e-mail address given in the paper.